emorynlp/ChatEvaluationPlatform/README.md

 -----

+# Introduction

+**ChatEvaluationPlatform** is a [Parlai-crowdsourcing-based](https://github.com/facebookresearch/ParlAI/blob/main/parlai/crowdsourcing/README.md) framework for collecting dialogues and dialogue annotations for dialogue agents.

+It was created for the ABC-Eval project:

+* For more details, read [Don't Forget Your ABC's: Evaluating the State-of-the-Art in Chat-Oriented Dialogue Systems](https://arxiv.org/abs/2212.09180)
+* Dialogues labeled for various behaviors (from the above paper) can be found in `data/data.json`.
+* Python script `data/explore_data.py` provides an example of interfacing with the data.

 # Overview

-**ChatEvaluationPlatform** is a [Parlai-crowdsourcing-based](https://github.com/facebookresearch/ParlAI/blob/main/parlai/crowdsourcing/README.md) framework for collecting dialogues and dialogue annotations for dialogue agents.
-It is a modular framework, where you can select specific subsets of annotations to collect.
+**ChatEvaluationPlatform** is a modular framework, where you can select specific subsets of annotations to collect.
 It provides built-in annotation setups for 40 labels, including pairwise comparisons, likert-style ratings, and dialogue-specific behaviors.
 More details of the built-in annotation setups and labels can be found in the paper: Don't Forget Your ABC's: Evaluating the State-of-the-Art in Chat-Oriented Dialogue Systems (link forthcoming).

 Running an evaluation project using this platform causes a set of tasks to be generated for a specified setup.
 These tasks are accessed through a web browser.
 When running the platform locally, the links to the generated tasks look like: `localhost:3008/?worker_id=<WORKER_ID>&assignment_id=<ASSIGNMENT_ID>` where the choice of `<WORKER_ID>` denotes a unique human participant and the choice of `<ASSIGNMENT_ID>` denotes a unique assignment for the specified worker id.
 Upon a new connection using the appropriate link, the underlying tasks are given randomly to the connected participant.
 It is also possible to use **ChatEvaluationPlatform** to deploy tasks to crowdsourcing platforms like Amazon Mechanical Turk; we defer to the [Parlai/Mephisto crowdsourcing information](https://github.com/facebookresearch/ParlAI/blob/main/parlai/crowdsourcing/README.md) for further details.